skurvits/estbb-depression-metabolomics/README.md

 # Depression symptoms × metabolomics in the Estonian Biobank

-Cleaned analysis code accompanying the manuscript **“Metabolic profile of 14 lifetime depression symptoms and body mass index in the Estonian Biobank.”**
+Cleaned analysis code accompanying the manuscript **“Body mass index modifies symptom-specific metabolomic associations with depressive symptoms in the Estonian Biobank.”**

 This repository contains the minimal code needed to reproduce the *reported analysis logic* from analysis-ready Estonian Biobank data.
 It intentionally omits exploratory scripts, abandoned SOM configurations, one-off plotting experiments, and participant-level data.